rschristopher/rschristopher.github.io/src/pow/understand-the-terms.md

  you produced.
 In that case you did the work for 102 blocks but were rewarded 100 blocks.
+This might just be legitimate *bad luck*.
-Over time, let's say you earned 1000 blocks, but a luck of 102% means you missed 20 blocks -- this would mean persistent bad luck, which is a sign something is wrong with your miners.
+But over time, let's say you earned 1000 blocks with a luck of 102%, meaning you missed 20 blocks -- this is persistent bad luck, and is not statistically possible, and is a sign something is wrong with your miners
+ (block withholding, rejected orphaned blocks, compromised firmware, etc).